enkidevs/curriculum/docker/fundamentals/containers/docker-container-philosophy.md

 ## Content

 A great analogy for Docker containers can be found in the shipping industry.
 Before shipping containers were standardized, it was difficult to transport things across the world.
-Now, with advent of standardized containers, you only have to rent or buy a container and pack it with your things (in a way which makes sure not to damage the container).
-As the containers are standardised, people know how to handle them and therefore don’t need to adjust their contents too much.
+Now, you only have to rent or buy a container and pack it safely with whatever you need to transport and the rest of the process is essentially automated.
+With standardization came automation, and with automation came efficiency.

 Docker containers are meant to be **immutable** and **ephemeral**.